jakehanson/Portfolio/index.md

 ### Modeling the Interior of the Dwarf Planet Haumea

-Haumea is a dwarf planet located beyond Neptune's orbit.
-Due to its small angular size, its shape cannot be directly measured since it only fits on less than one pixel.
+Haumea is a dwarf planet located beyond Neptune’s orbit.
+Due to its small size, its shape cannot be accurately determined as the angular size is less than a pixel.
 Nonetheless, we can infer that Haumea is a rotating body with varying semi-major and semi-minor axes based on periodic changes in brightness that correspond to different ellipsoidal faces being exposed.
-Here, I model the planet's morphology and internal composition.
-I assume it is a Jacobi Ellipsoid and simulate a stable, 3D self-gravitating body with Haumea's observed rotational period.
+To model the planet’s morphology and internal composition, we assume it is a Jacobi Ellipsoid and simulate a stable, 3D self-gravitating body with Haumea’s observed rotational period.

 <img src="images/density_sim.gif?raw=true" />